YaoyaoChang/learngit/readme.txt

 Git is a good distributed version control system.
-Git is a free software.
+Git is a nice free software.
 Git has a mutable index called stage.
 Git tracks changes of files.
 Git is very interesting.